celo-org/docs/docs/community/release-process/attestation-service.md

 Patch releases should be constructed by cherry-picking all included commits from `master` to the `release/attestation-service/x.y` branch, if necessary created from the `attestation-service-vX.Y.Z` tag of the most recent major or minor release.
 The first commit of this process should change the version number encoded in the source from `x.y.z` to `x.y.z+1-dev` and the final commit should change the version number to `x.y.z+1`.

 Major and minor releases should be constructed by pushing a commit to the `master` branch to change the encoded version number from `x.y.z-dev` to `x.y.z`.
 A `attestation-service-vX.Y.Z` tag should be created at this commit which uniquely references one commit; release notes should be published alongside this.
-The next commit must change the version number from `x.y.z` to `x.y+1.0-dev`, or `x+1.0.0-dev` if the next planned release is a major release.
+The next commit should change the version number from `x.y.z` to `x.y+1.0-dev`, or `x+1.0.0-dev` if the next planned release is a major release.

 ### Distribution